GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Set permissions on the Container Analysis note

-Set permission on the Container Analysis note for the attestor service account:
+Set permissions on the Container Analysis note for the attestor service account:

     cat > /tmp/iam_request.json << EOM
     {